This Is Why We Can Have Nice Things – A history of toys

 We have far more information about toys and games in Rome and Ancient Greece than we do about earlier civilisations like Mesopotamia.
 Mosaics, paintings on pottery, inscriptions on wax tablets and early writings of historians like Horace and Pliny the Younger give us much deeper insights into daily life for the Romans.

 In viking times being a warrior was important, so young men were taught to fight from a young age using wooden swords and axes.
 There were simple board games for children, but for adults the games were more similar to chess or draughts.

 Hnefatafl was the most popular board game.
 This game can still be bought today, though it is made with more modern materials than its ancient counterpart!

 Moving into the antique era things get a little more refined.
-The notion of leisure time became more developed from the Victorian period onwards and so toys and games developed to fill that leisure time.
+The notion of leisure time became more developed from the Victorian period onward and so toys and games developed to fill that leisure time.